-Your small business can help employees save (tax-free) for medical expenses and insurance costs by setting up a Qualified Small Employer Reimbursement Arrangement (QSEHRA).
+Your small business can help employees pay (tax-free) for medical expenses and insurance costs by setting up a qualified small Employer health reimbursement arrangement (QSEHRA).
 This arrangement is part of the 2016 law called the 21st Century Cures Act.

 Employers don't have to pay payroll taxes (the employer portion of FICA taxes) on benefits paid to employees under this arrangement.
 In addition, the company can deduct the costs of the benefit payments and also the administrative fees of the HRA as a business deduction.